-We lost our older dog—our companion of 17 years—back in early December.
+We lost our older dog—our companion of 17 years—a few months back.
 It’s been hard on our whole family, but we’ve been particular concerned about how it’s impacted our younger dog.
 Unlike us, he can’t communicate how he’s feeling.
 (And we’re those people who believe our dog has all the feelings.)
 While he seems to be doing well, we’re always looking for ways to make him feel extra-special.
-Fortunately, the calendar has provided us one on February 20: Love Your Pet Day!
 Check out these twelve gifts to show the pet in your life how much they mean to you.

 Dog Brick Interactive Dog Toy: This puzzle toy is designed to entertain your food-motivated pup by encouraging the dog to search for treats in the flip-top boxes.
 To make the puzzle more challenging, the boxes also slide to reveal more treats underneath, and they can be blocked by the white bone-shaped pieces.
 With three-levels, this puzzle is sure to keep your dog engaged.
 (Chewy, $20)

 Interactive Treat Maze and Puzzle Feeder: I had no idea that cats were as into treat puzzles as dogs.
 You learn something new every day!
 This puzzle has three levels so you can make it more challenging for your cat as they master the basics.
 (Amazon, $19)